Our Self-Guided Safari To Sunset Dam In Kruger National Park

 An endangered Southern Ground Hornbill in Kruger National Park

-African Bush Elephants In Kruger National Park
+African Bush Elephants on the move in Kruger National Park

 Our stay at Valley View Lodge in Sabie, South Africa